1lwanja/1lwanja/README.md

 - 👋 Hi, I’m @1lwanja
-- 📚 I'm constantly learning new skills and striving for progress 🏆 Goal: Be the person I needed when I was younger
+- 📚 I'm constantly learning new skills and striving for progress

 ⚡ Motto: Keep striving for progress, not perfection